The Best Man (play)

 The Best Man is a 1960 play by American playwright Gore Vidal.
 The play premiered on Broadway in 1960 and was nominated for six Tony Awards, including Best Play.
 Vidal adapted it into a film with the same title in 1964.

 Lee Tracy, playing Art Hockstader, repeated his performance in the 1964 film adaptation.

 Summary

-At the Presidential primaries in the summer of 1960 in Philadelphia, Secretary of State William Russell lives by his principles, but is haunted by recent health problems that threaten his career and vote-winning potential.
+At the Presidential nominating convention in the summer of 1960 in Philadelphia, Secretary of State William Russell lives by his principles, but is haunted by recent health problems that threaten his career and vote-winning potential.
 Senator Joe Cantwell presents himself as the people's candidate; his determination to win at all costs is also his great flaw.
 Cantwell is faced with the revelation of sexual indiscretions, threatening both his marriage and his career.
 These two frontrunners for their party's presidential nomination fight for the support of the outgoing president and resort to mudslinging in a very public contest.